drewcrawford/kiruna/README.md

 There are some cool solutions to this problem like [thin_main_loop](https://github.com/diwic/thin_main_loop).
 However, they tend to view
 GUI problems as a separate "thing".
 To some extent they are, to some extent though it creates distance with more 'mainline' async Rust.

-The whole problem is resolved by assigning every task a [priority::Priority].
+The whole problem is resolved by assigning every task a *priority*.
 Tasks with the same priority target maximum throughput, so that's the same as in serverland.
 Tasks with different priorities target not interrupting a higher-priority task.

 Of course, the key difference of this design is it requires the application developer to specify the priority of the task.
 This